MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinition.md

   - `[DescriptionForAdmins <String>]`: Description provided by review creators to provide more context of the review to admins.
 Supports $select.
   - `[DescriptionForReviewers <String>]`: Description provided  by review creators to provide more context of the review to reviewers.
 Reviewers will see this description in the email sent to them requesting their review.
 Email notifications support up to 256 characters.
 Supports $select.
   - `[DisplayName <String>]`: Name of the access review series.
 Supports $select and $orderBy.
 Required on create.
-  - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
+  - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
 See accessReviewReviewerScope.
 Replaces backupReviewers.
 Supports $select.
 NOTE: The value of this property will be ignored if fallback reviewers are assigned through the stageSettings property.
   - `[InstanceEnumerationScope <IMicrosoftGraphAccessReviewScope>]`: accessReviewScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Instances <IMicrosoftGraphAccessReviewInstance1[]>]`: Set of access reviews instances for this access review series.
+  - `[Instances <IMicrosoftGraphAccessReviewInstance[]>]`: Set of access reviews instances for this access review series.
 Access reviews that do not recur will only have one instance; otherwise, there is an instance for each recurrence.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[ContactedReviewers <IMicrosoftGraphAccessReviewReviewer[]>]`: Returns the collection of reviewers who were contacted to complete this review.
 While the reviewers and fallbackReviewers properties of the accessReviewScheduleDefinition might specify group owners or managers as reviewers, contactedReviewers returns their individual identities.
 Supports $select.
 Read-only.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[CreatedDateTime <DateTime?>]`: The date when the reviewer was added for the access review.
       - `[DisplayName <String>]`: Name of reviewer.
-      - `[UserPrincipalName <String>]`: User principal name of the reviewer.
+      - `[UserPrincipalName <String>]`: User principal name of the user.
-    - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem1[]>]`: Each user reviewed in an accessReviewInstance has a decision item representing if they were approved, denied, or not yet reviewed.
+    - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem[]>]`: Each user reviewed in an accessReviewInstance has a decision item representing if they were approved, denied, or not yet reviewed.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[AccessReviewId <String>]`: The identifier of the accessReviewInstance parent.
 Supports $select.
 Read-only.
       - `[AppliedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
       - `[AppliedDateTime <DateTime?>]`: The timestamp when the approval decision was applied.
 The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.
       - `[ApplyResult <String>]`: The result of applying the decision.
 Possible values: New, AppliedSuccessfully, AppliedWithUnknownFailure, AppliedSuccessfullyButObjectNotFound and ApplyNotSupported.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.
       - `[Decision <String>]`: Result of the review.
 Possible values: Approve, Deny, NotReviewed, or DontKnow.
 Supports $select, $orderby, and $filter (eq only).
       - `[Insights <IMicrosoftGraphGovernanceInsight[]>]`: Insights are recommendations to reviewers on whether to approve or deny a decision.
 There can be multiple insights associated with an accessReviewInstanceDecisionItem.
-        - `[Id <String>]`: The unique idenfier for an entity.
+        - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
         - `[InsightCreatedDateTime <DateTime?>]`: Indicates when the insight was created.
-      - `[Instance <IMicrosoftGraphAccessReviewInstance1>]`: accessReviewInstance
+      - `[Instance <IMicrosoftGraphAccessReviewInstance>]`: accessReviewInstance
       - `[Justification <String>]`: Justification left by the reviewer when they made the decision.
       - `[Principal <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.